synle/aura_autocomplete_sublime/README.md

-Salesforce Aura (Lightning)  Autocomplete for Sublime Text 3
+# Salesforce Aura (Lightning)  Autocomplete for Sublime Text 3
-====

-To Compile the autocomplete from Aura github
+## To Compile the autocomplete from Aura githu
 ```
    #download and install node
    #if you use home brew